lelutin/git-remote-bzr/README.rst

 git-remote-bzr
 ==============

+NOTE: This project has been abandoned before reaching completion.
+You may be interested in [felipec's git-remote-bzr](https://github.com/felipec/git-remote-bzr) which is a more advanced remote support for bzr in git which also supports push.

 This is a Bazaar remote helper for git.
 It uses the remote helpers functionality introduced recently in git.